SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-people-search-adaptive-card-extension.md

 }
 ```

-1. Update `onInit` to request the service from the Service Scope get the suggestion to display on the card:
+- Update `onInit` to request the service from the Service Scope get the suggestion to display on the card.

 ```ts
   public onInit(): Promise<void> {
     this.state = { };